codesharedot/quantum-resistant-ledger-price/README.md

-# gifto price
+# dragonchain price

-Gets the gifto price with Python (from JSON).
+Gets the dragonchain price with Python (from JSON).

 https://pythonbasics.org